Rint-Aley/programming_technolages/README.md

 ### New task

-Create project (any language allowed) with some mathematical operation.
+1. Create project (any language allowed) with some mathematical operation.
-Make git flow specified in the task.
+2. Make git flow specified in the task.
+3. Now I must to repeat some structure so I'll write some text here to cause merge conflict.